Dustsix/WWWD-PSMC/README.md

 ## 10x Genomics Chromium

-The 10x Genomics Chromium platform allows for whole genome production using linked-reads, potentially providing high resolution in previously difficult to reconstruct regions of the genome.
+The 10x Genomics Chromium produces a whole genome using linked-reads, potentially providing high resolution in previously difficult to reconstruct regions of the genome.

 ### De Novo Assembly Software